 The scientific committee consists of Dinh Van Le (head) and the organizers.

 Please register here.
 There is no workshop fee.
-Note that the deadline for title and abstract submission for talks, as well as funding, is January the 19th.
-We will get back to you by the end of January.
-After that date you can still register for participation and poster presentation.
+The deadline for talk submission and funding has passed.
+You can still register for participation and poster presentation.

 There is limited funding for PhD students who cannot be supported by their home institution to cover accommodation and travel costs, and preference will be given to the students who are willing to give a talk.

-A block of rooms has been set aside at the Intour Hotel until February 20th.
+A limited number of rooms has been set aside at the Intour Hotel until February 20th.
 Mention the keyword algebra when making a reservation.